 7. Open and run the Assets/KinectMocapAnimator-scene.

-How to utilize the LeapMotion-sensor for finger tracking:
+How to use the LeapMotion-sensor for finger tracking:

 You can use the LeapMotion-sensor to track the user’s fingers and record the full finger motion in the animation.
 To do it, follow the steps here.